awsdocs/amazon-eks-user-guide/README.md

 Welcome to the Amazon EKS User Guide repository.
 This repository contains the open source version of the [Amazon EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/).

-## Important Update

-This repository will be temporarily taken down to prepare for a new contributor experience.
-The repository will return at the same url by mid-November.

-## New Contribution Experience Coming Soon
+## New Contribution Experience

-We are temporarily taking down the current GitHub repository to prepare for an enhanced contribution experience.
-The new version will be available in mid-November with the following improvements:
+You can now edit the EKS User Guide source directly.
+The AsciiDoc markup language meets the needs of the AWS Platform, while also being easy to learn.

+Use the "Edit this page on GitHub" links in the right sidebar of the EKS User Guide to submit changes.

-- **AsciiDoc-Powered Documentation**: The guide will use AsciiDoc, an intuitive yet powerful authoring language similar to Markdown that offers:
+- **AsciiDoc-Powered Documentation**: The docs now use AsciiDoc, an intuitive yet powerful authoring language similar to Markdown that offers:
   - Advanced formatting capabilities
   - Robust cross-referencing
   - Enhanced security controls